DraftShift/StealthChanger/UserMods/Dumplap/Stealthburner Number Cowls/STL/README.md

 ## Credits
-The "Stealthburner LED Carrier.stl" was designed by VORON Design, which I have only renamed
+The "Stealthburner LED Carrier.stl" was designed by VORON Design; which I have only renamed.